elwanharefa/elwanharefa/README.md

 - 👀 I’m interested in graphic and web design
 - 🌱 I’m currently learning html, css, and javascript
 - 💞️ I’m looking to collaborate on simple project
-- 📫 How to reach me , find me on instagram @elwanharefa
+- 📫 Want to reach me?
+Follow this link https://linktr.ee/elwanharefa

+Thank you!

 <!---
 elwanharefa/elwanharefa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.